johannesgiorgis/.dotfiles/docs/2026-08-25-repo-health-audit.md

 Docker testing path so it stops implying coverage it doesn't provide.

 ### 6.3 CI covers ~2% of roles

+⚠️ **Partially addressed 2026-08-25** — the new `ansible-lint` CI job (see [§6.4](#sec-6-4)) statically checks all 88 role directories on every push/PR (syntax +
+`--profile min` lint), so a structural break like [§1.1](#sec-1-1)'s missing colon or [§1.2](#sec-1-2)'s `failed_when` bug would now be caught everywhere, not just in the 2 roles below.
+What's still true: none of that is a *functional* test — nothing actually installs software from the other 86 roles in CI, so a role that's syntactically valid but functionally broken (wrong package name, bad URL, wrong module args at runtime) still only gets caught by running it for real.
+Expanding functional coverage is a separate, larger effort (picking roles that are fast/deterministic/non-GUI enough to run in CI).

 `.github/workflows/tests.yml` smoke-tests 2 of 88 role directories (`taskwarrior`, `zsh`)
 across the macOS/Ubuntu matrix.
 Every other role — asdf, python, nodejs, terraform, all of `software/*`, all `macos-*`/`linux-*` infra roles — has zero CI coverage.
 Regressions